aws/aws-cdk-rfcs/text/0477-policy-validation.md

 instance, a policy may specify that all S3 buckets should be encrypted using a customer managed KMS key, and that the KMS key, in turn, must have certain policies attached to it.

-There are many tools in the market that allow customers to define these policies using a domain specific language (DSL) or a library written in a general purpose programming language.
+There are many tools in the market that allow customers to define these policies.
 Taking a set of CloudFormation templates and a set of policies, these tools check whether any template violates any policy and report the violations to the user accordingly.
 This launch allows users to integrate one or more of these tools in the CDK synthesis flow, so that, if their application produces a non-compliant CloudFormation template, they get the feedback immediately.